RPiList/specials/README.md

 -----

 **Disclaimer:** These pages and the entire project is in no way affiliated with Pi-hole, which you can find on https://pi-hole.net/
 We are only offering blocklists you can import to your Pi-hole.
-If you are not familiar using a terminal or linux, you can download our preconfigured rasbian image containing Pi-hole.